jshelbyjr/m365-planner/docs/project-structure.md

 - **docker-compose.yml, dockerfile**
   - Docker configuration for development/deployment
 - **README.md**
-  - Project overview and quickstart
+  - Project overview, setup, and API reference
 - **tsconfig.json, next.config.ts**
   - TypeScript and Next.js configuration

 ---

 Keep this document updated as the project evolves.
+See `README.md` and other docs for more details.